-From 2024, we will offer the refreshed learning areas of Te Mātaiaho, as they are published.
+Te Kura will offer the refreshed learning areas of Te Mātaiaho, as they are published.
 Te Mātaiaho organises learning according to phases.

-Extract: Te Mătaiaho progression model: curriculum phases, March 2023, © Crown.
-How to use this guide The information in this guide is also available online.
+Extract: Te Mătaiaho progression model: curriculum phases, March 2023, © Crown How to use this guide The information in this guide is also available online.
 Refer to www.tekura.school.nz for the most up-to-date information.

 - E (Endorsement) a full NCEA achievement standard programme with the opportunity to gain endorsement at the Merit or Excellence levels.
-Internal and external standards. - I (Internal) an internal achievement standard programme, with a focus on meeting the University Entrance literacy requirement (five reading and five writing credits at Level 2 or above).
-Internal standards only Be interviewed in a formal interview US1294 Internal 2 credits Be assertive in a range of specified situations US1299 So Internal 4 credits Select, read, and assess texts on a topic US2989 Internal 3 credits Write business correspondence for a workplace US3488 Internal 3 credits Write a short report US3492 Internal 3 credits Analyse specified aspect(s) of studied written text(s), supported by evidence AS91098 (Ia) UElwra Co Ma Pr Se So External 4 credits Analyse specified aspect(s) of studied visual or oral text(s), supported by evidence AS91099 (Ia) UEIwa Co Ma Pr Se So External 4 credits Analyse significant aspects of unfamiliar written text(s) through close reading, supported by evidence AS91100 (la) UElwra Co Ma Pr Se So External 4 credits Produce a selection of crafted and controlled writing AS91101 (la) UElwa Co Ma Pr Se So SCr Internal 6 credits Construct and deliver a crafted and controlled oral text AS91102 (la) Pr Se Cr Internal 3 credits Create a crafted and controlled visual and verbal text AS91103 (la) Pr Se So SCr Internal 3 credits Analyse significant connections across texts, supported by evidence AS91104 (la) Pr Se So Cr Internal 4 credits Use information literacy skills to form developed conclusion(s) AS91105 (la) UEIra Co Ma Pr Se So Internal 4 credits Form developed personal responses to independently read texts, supported by evidence AS91106 (la) UEIra Co Ma Pr Se So Internal 4 credits Analyse aspects of visual and/or oral text(s) through close viewing and/or listening, supported by evidence AS91107 (la) Cr Internal 3 credits EN3000 English NCEA Level 3 (course endorsement available) EN3000 is the course for all ākonga taking English for Level 3.
+Internal and external standards. - (Internal) an internal achievement standard programme, with a focus on meeting the University Entrance literacy requirement (five reading and five writing credits at Level 2 or above).
+Internal standards only Be interviewed in a formal interview US1294 Internal 2 credits Be assertive in a range of specified situations US1299 Internal 4 credits Select, read, and assess texts on a topic US2989 Internal 3 credits Write business correspondence for a workplace US3488 Internal 3 credits Write a short report US3492 Internal 3 credits Analyse specified aspect(s) of studied written text(s), supported by evidence AS91098 (la) UElwra Co Ma Pr Se So External 4 credits Analyse specified aspect(s) of studied visual or oral text(s), supported by evidence AS91099 (Ia) UEIwa Co Ma Pr Se So External 4 credits Analyse significant aspects of unfamiliar written text(s) through close reading, supported by evidence AS91100 (la) UElwra Co Ma Pr Se So External 4 credits Produce a selection of crafted and controlled writing Construct and deliver a crafted and controlled oral text Internal 3 credits AS91101 (Ia) UEIwa Co Ma Pr Se So SCr Internal 6 credits Pr Se Cr AS91102 (la) Create a crafted and controlled visual and verbal text AS91103 (la) Pr Se So SCr Internal 3 credits Analyse significant connections across texts, supported by AS91104 (la) Pr Se So Cr Internal 4 credits Use information literacy skills to form developed conclusion(s) AS91105 (la) UEIra Co Ma Pr Se So Internal 4 credits Form developed personal responses to independently read texts, supported by evidence AS91106 (la) UEIra Co Ma Pr Se So Internal 4 credits Analyse aspects of visual and/or oral text(s) through close viewing and/or listening, supported by evidence AS91107 (la) Internal 3 credits EN3000 English NCEA Level 3 (course endorsement available) EN3000 is the course for all ākonga taking English for Level 3.
 The focus is on skills in 'making and creating meaning', through a range of texts in written, visual and oral forms.
 At Level 3 our skills reflect the sophistication of the text and our audience through critical response.
 Within the course, ākonga can take one of several pathways depending on their goals, interests and skills. Ākonga can alter their path at any time.
 All standards are available to all ākonga.
 Here are the initial options: